-If you receive Social Security, you may pay income taxes on up to 85 percent of your Social Security benefits.
-This rule about the taxation of benefits is different than the earned income rule, which applies if you receive benefits before your full retirement age, continue to work and earn amounts in excess of the earnings limit.
+If you receive Social Security, you may pay income taxes on up to 85% of your Social Security benefits.
+This rule about the taxation of benefits is different from the earned income rule, which applies if you receive benefits before your full retirement age, continue to work, and earn amounts in excess of the earnings limit.